jaqcquesndav/Wanzo_Backend/apps/admin-service/API DOCUMENTATION/tokens.md

 # API Documentation: Token Management

-This document outlines the API endpoints for managing tokens within the AdminKS system.
-Tokens are used to access various features and services.
+This document outlines the API endpoints for managing tokens within the Wanzo Admin system.
+Tokens are digital credits that customers use to access various AI features and services.

 ## Base URL